 The MRWA builds and maintains the McIntosh Run Singletrack trail system in the watershed, with help from other groups, businesses and individuals.
-The trails are for nonmotorized users including mountain bikers, trail runners, hikers.

 A network of sustainable singletrack trails which enhances stewardship of the Watershed, preserves integrity of the Watershed’s natural values, and provides benefits for nonmotorized trail users, the community, and visitors.

 - High-quality, sustainable trails that provide memorable experiences